autopkg/jss-recipes/README.md

 ## Introduction

-__This repository of recipes strives to represent a collective expression of best-practices in automated software patch management for administrators of the Casper Suite.__
+__This repository of recipes strives to represent a collective expression of best-practices in automated software patch management for administrators of Jamf Pro (Casper Suite).__

 Let us unpack that statement!

 First and foremost, the contributors of this repository aim to agree upon a __standard software testing workflow__ that mirrors community-supported standards in use by other deployment frameworks.
 While it is possible to upload and deploy software in many ways using JSSImporter, the workflow reflected in these recipes will be safe, consistent, and sane.

 Next, we aim to promote this standard workflow by __peer-reviewing all recipes__ in this repository.
-This process will ensure that the recipes can be relied upon to faithfully realize the standard workflow, and admins will be able to extend and override these recipes with predictable and consistent results.
+This process will ensure that the recipes can be relied upon to faithfully realize the standard workflow, and administrators will be able to extend and override these recipes with predictable and consistent results.

 We strive to __include the most common apps__ expected to be part of the AutoPkg domain, including but not limited to those of the "standard" [Recipes repo](https://github.com/autopkg/recipes).